 WeWork, the world’s largest co-working company currently valued at US$16 Billion, only seven years after its 2010 founding has a simple company motto – To create a world where people make a life, not just a living.
 This sentiment rings true in the reported benefits of co-working.
 The Harvard Business Review investigated the factors that result in employees not only managing their co-working environments but thriving; measuring 6 out of a 7 point scale for business satisfaction and productivity.
 So, what’s the big deal?
 Apart from having great coffee and beer on tap, these spaces offer the opportunity for employees to have more autonomy; allowing them to craft greater meaning and purpose to both their work and careers.

 While it’s easy to see how breaking free from the sterile rigidness of a corporate office can increase job satisfaction and motivation, working in a collaborative environment with professionals who they may not have otherwise encountered has reported multiple benefits.
 These spaces foster collaboration, innovation, networking and even recruitment that facilitate a level of productivity, innovation and idea generation between professionals across various fields that many note, they would not have had access to in a traditional work setting.
 Large-scale corporations have caught onto these benefits and state their main reasons for utilising co-working spaces as attracting and retaining talent, optimising productivity, facilitating innovation, using corporate space more effectively.

 Where to from here?

 Keen for the co-working life?
 If you’re a freelancer or a side-gigger, it’s easy!
 You lucky things never have to choose between work or travel – check out some of the world’s best cities for digital nomads right here.
 Startup?
-Consider signing up to an official co-working space, now operating across the Americans, Europe, South and North Asia and Australasia.
+Consider signing up for an official co-working space, now operating across the Americans, Europe, South and North Asia and Australasia.
 Some of the largest companies are WeWork and Second Home.
 Already working for a corporate company?
 Ask them about their stance of mobile workforces or check whether or are already part of a corporate co-working scheme.